itzmanish/go-log-aggregator/README.md

   log-aggregator [command]

 Available Commands:
-  agent       Log analyzer agent for collecting logs and sending to server. help        Help about any command server      Log analyzer server to collect logs from agent and process it.
+  agent       Log aggregator agent for collecting logs and sending to server. help        Help about any command server      Log aggregator server to collect logs from agent and process it.

 Flags:
       --config string   config file (default is $HOME/.config/.log-aggregator.yaml)